astrospective/awesome-mtg/README.md

 ### EDH and Commander Tools
 - [EDH Rec](https://edhrec.com) - Aggregates and analyzes commander decks to give you the best recommendations for yours.
 Also has some great articles.
-- [Deckminer](https://deckminer.com) - A web application for managing a staple binder for your commander decks.

 ### Developer Resources
 - [MTG Json](http://mtgjson.com/) - All MTG cards in JSON format, very useful.